Do you even need to learn Bahasa Indonesia, which most people you know have not heard of and a language rarely taught anywhere?

 Several educational institutions across the world are offering Indonesian courses.
 You can enroll in regular face-to-face programs.

-For instance, JNU, a premier Indian university, runs a 1-year certificate (COP) and 1-year diploma (DOP) in Indonesian.
+For instance, JNU, a premier Indian university, offers a one-year certificate (COP) and a one-year diploma (DOP) in Indonesian.

 The Republic of Indonesia Embassy in Delhi and other cities conducts many short-term Bahasa Indonesia classes.
 The good news is that all non-native learners can take the courses for free.

-You can save time and can take offline or online private lessons at your home or office from private tutors.
-There is also online language teaching websites or you can find one from local classified ads.
+You can save time by taking offline or online private lessons at your home or office from private tutors.
+There are also online language teaching websites; you can find one from local classified ads.

-You can self-study too by taking the help of books, audio lessons, podcasts, YouTube videos, and online resources.
+You can also self-study by using books, audio lessons, podcasts, YouTube videos, and online resources.

 Final Words